-So, we did some research.
-We put together a business plan.
-And we decided to go for it – the bookstore portion of our dream, that is.
+So, we did some research anyway, put together a business plan and decided to go for it – the bookstore portion of our dream, that is.
 We bought The Book Outlet’s stock and immediately began computerizing our inventory.
-When The Stamp and Book Outlet closed in mid-July, we commenced a two-week stint of non-stop painting, carpeting, cleaning and organizing.
-We made the place ours.
+When The Stamp and Book Outlet closed in mid-July, we commenced a two-week stint of 12-hour days painting, carpeting, cleaning and organizing.

-We’ve tried to create the kind of store we’d want to shop: with comfy chairs for relaxing and reading, friendly staff who are always willing to help you, but don’t hover when you just want to browse, a good selection of books in a variety of categories with hardbacks, old books, roleplaying games, and boardgames, too.
-Basically, we wanted to build a store with a friendly, inviting atmosphere and service-oriented staff.
-I think we’ve succeeded, but you be the judge.
+On August 2, 2005, Here Be Books opened its doors with over 40,000 books stuffed on its shelves.
+We created the kind of bookstore we liked to shop: with comfy chairs for relaxing and reading, friendly staff who are always willing to help you, but don’t hover when you just want to browse, and a great selection of books in a variety of categories, including roleplaying games.

-One of nice things about running a small business is that we can experiment.
-We’ve hosted a variety of events and invited the community to attend, including: book signings, story telling, Talk Like a Pirate Day celebrations, wizard rock concerts, iPad classes, Dungeon & Dragon Game Days, Free RPG Days, and monthly Game Nights (just for the fun of it).
+Over the years we hosted a variety of events and invited the community to attend, including: book signings, story telling, Talk Like a Pirate Day celebrations, wizard rock concerts, iPad classes, Dungeon & Dragon Game Days, Free RPG Days, and monthly Game Nights (just for the fun of it).

 Game Night and Expansion into Board Games

 In 2007, we began holding monthly game nights at the store.
-We enjoyed our D & D Game Day and Free RPG Game Days so much, we wanted to make playing games at the store a regular thing.
-So, with encouragement from our customers, we did just that.
+Our customers enjoyed our D & D Game Day and Free RPG Game Days so much, they asked us to make playing games at the store a regular thing.
+So we did.

-After awhile we noticed that people would often go out and by the games we played and/or taught them at Game Night.
-So we started thinking wouldn’t it be nice if they bought them from us.
+After awhile we noticed that people would often go out and buy the games we played and/or taught them at Game Night.
+“Wouldn’t it be nice if they bought them from us instead?”
 It took us awhile to find a distributor that carried the kind of games we wanted to stock.
 After a few false starts followed by some helpful advice from a Florida game store owner we met on vacation, we finally found two game distributors.
 Of course, the one we signed up with immediately went out of business.
 Ok, so there were more than few false starts.

-Now it’s eight years later: Game Night is still goin’ strong with attendance in the 30s and higher.
-Games have expanded into the whole front area of the store to include 800+ titles, plus gaming accessories.
-All of our games are listed on our online store, too, so you can shop 24/7.
+Eight years later, Game Night attendance was in the 30s and higher.
+Games expanded into the whole front area of the store to include 800+ titles, plus gaming accessories.
+By 2017, Game Night attendance averaged 47 gamers, with peaks in the 60s.

 Newsletter and Game Review Blog

-In 2013, I started writing a monthly newsletter for our customers featuring upcoming events, new arrivals, etc. Then began including game reviews.
-Before long the newsletter grew from 4 to 8 pages and I had more than 40 game reviews under my belt.
-Thus The Glass Meeple, my game review blog was born.
+In 2013, I (Tina) started writing a monthly newsletter for our customers featuring upcoming events, new arrivals, etc. While it started out as a simple 4-page affair, it grew to 8 pages and sometimes 10 when I added game reviews to the mix.
+Before long I had more than 40 game reviews under my belt.